lucasknook/Programming/README.md

 Super Rotation System (SRS), to allow for wall kicks.

 To be implemented:
-Scoreboard, game over, hold pieces, better random generator, make pieces fall from rows 21 / 22.
+Scoreboard, game over, hold pieces, better random generator.

+WIP:
+Better random generator.

 # Compiling
 To build these projects, a makefile is included.
 The makefiles also have options to cross compile for windows.